 This public-private partnership offers strategic direction and expertise on Health Department initiatives, including educational campaigns, clinical guidelines and clinical practice improvement.
 C5 helps disseminate Health Department programs to stakeholders, working to increase awareness of and screening for colorectal cancer.

-Since C5’s inception in 2003, the screening colonoscopy rate among adults ages 50 and older in the city has increased by 64% (from 42% in 2003 to 69% in 2017).
-The inequities by race/ethnicity in colon cancer prevention (PDF) evident in 2003 had been eliminated by 2010.
-In 2016, the New York City Community Health Survey found that among New Yorkers ages 50 and older, Asians/Pacific Islanders had significantly lower rates of timely screening colonoscopy as compared to either Blacks or Hispanics.
-No significant differences were found in rates of timely screening colonoscopy between Whites and other races/ethnicities.
+Since C5’s inception in 2003, the screening colonoscopy rate among adults ages 50 and older in the city has increased by 64% (from 42% in 2003 to 69% in 2018).
+The inequities by race/ethnicity in colon cancer prevention evident in 2003 had been eliminated by 2010.
+In 2018, the New York City Community Health Survey found all racial and ethnic groups had similar timely colorectal cancer screening rates (76% among Black adults, 74%, 70% among Latino/a and White adults, and 69% among Asian/Pacific Islander adults).

 Despite our progress, further efforts are needed to reach the national target of 80% screened.